paulcwhgithub/UCSD-CyberXSecurity/Project1/README.md

 - Update the **configuration** file to include **elk server ip address**
 - Run the playbook, and navigate to **Kibana dashboard** to check that the installation worked as expected.

-- **elk-playbook.yml, filebeat-playbook.yml, metricbeat-playbook.yml are the playbook and they are located at /etc/ansible**
+- **elk-playbook.yml, filebeat-playbook.yml, metricbeat-playbook.yml are the playbooks and they are located in /etc/ansible**
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- **update hosts (/etc/ansible/hosts) file on
+  - **[elkservers] group to install docker module and containers
+  - **[webservers] group to install beats on DVWA Servers
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- **navigate to url: http://<elkserver's ip>:5601 in order to check that the ELK server is running

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._